madetech/nhs-virtual-visit/docs/development/README.md

 The script will create the database and populate with an admin user and organisation data.

 Notes:
-The script will create a database and populate with an admin user and organisation data.
+The script will create the database and populate with an admin user and organisation data.

 ### PostgreSQL 12